 1980s Gold Swan Table Lamp

-Materials: Black lacquered wood.
-Brass swan, gold painted Art Nouveau style decoration.
-Black painted cardboard lampshade with gold coloured rims, gold coloured on the inside.
+Materials: Black lacquered wood base.
+Brass swan, gold coloured art nouveau style decoration.
+Black painted cardboard pagoda lampshade with gold coloured rims. it is gold coloured on the inside.
 Brass socket holder and parts.
 Bakelite socket.

 Total Height: 55 cm / 21.65”